Detailed content of our market study

 1.3 The French market has seen some growth in value terms in recent years

-With estimated sales of *** million euros in ****, the cereals market is set to grow by nearly *.*% in **** in value and *.*% in volume [***]
+With estimated sales of ***.** million euros in ****, the cereals market is set to grow by *.*% in **** in value terms, but to fall by *.*% in volume terms [***]

 Breakfast cereals market sales France, ****-***** CAGR (***): +*.*% CAGR (***): +*.*% Source: ****